-Reconstructive / functional procedures improve the function of the structures around the eye.
-People with functional lid problems experience difficulties with their vision or field of vision, excessive tearing or pain and discomfort.
+Reconstructive or functional oculoplastic surgery improves the function of the structures around the eye.
+People with functional eyelid problems can experience difficulties with their vision or field of vision, have excessive tearing, pain and/or discomfort.

-May be due to poor tear drainage.
-The drainage can be improved by performing a dacrycystorhinostomy (DCR) or an eyelid procedure.
-If there is a true blockage of the passage that takes the tears down to the nose, a DCR (dacryocystorhinostomy) is performed which involves making a direct connection between the tear sac and the nose.
-If there is no absolute blockage of the passage, one can still improve drainage of tears with a DCR.
+Tear drainage in cases of excessive tearing can be improved by performing a dacryocystorhinostomy (DCR).
+This is performed when there is a blockage of the passage that takes the tears down to the nose and involves making a direct connection between the tear sac and the nose.
+If there is no absolute blockage of the passage, drainage can still improve with a DCR.
 Alternatively, if the eyelids are lax, tightening the lids may help improve the drainage of tears.

 Thyroid eye disease can be treated with eyelid surgery or decompression surgery.
 Decompression surgery will create more space behind the eye and is usually performed when thyroid eye disease puts pressure on the eye’s nerves.
 This surgery helps the eyes to close better.
 Eyelid surgery also helps improve the comfort of the eye and eye muscle surgery can be performed if vision is impaired by thyroid eye disease.

 Among cosmetic surgeries, oculoplastic surgery is one of the least painful options.
 You won't feel pain on the day of the procedure, and you'll see results almost instantly.